aplbrain/tamarind/README.md

 pip3 install tamarind
 ```

 You will need Docker already installed if you intend to use the Docker provisioning service.
+You can install Docker with the script from `https://get.docker.com/`.

 ## Usage